 The last push

-What your birth partner can do during the second stage
+What can my birth partner do

-Your birth partner might also help with physical support (and no complaining that your arms are sore, birth partners) or just to encourage you.
-They can also make sure your views are heard and acted upon or give you a lovely massage, if you fancy it.
-Not to mention providing constant drinks and food when you need them to keep your strength up (Bohren et al, 2017).
+Your birth partner might help with physical support or massage, encouragement, or just to sit quietly by if you prefer.
+They can also make sure your views are heard and acted upon (Bohren et al, 2017).
+Not to mention providing constant drinks and food when you need them to keep your strength up.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.

 You will also find useful information on NHS Choices here.